omarrwd/AI-Agents-Projects/README.md

    ```bash
    crewai run
    ```
-3. Review the analysis output
+3. Review the output in output folder

 ## 📝 Configuration